-Before we get into specific data science skills, let’s address some basic definitions.
+Before we get into specific skills, let’s address some basic definitions.

 The field of data science has existed for at least a decade in its current form.
-You would think that it would be obvious by now what exactly a Data Scientist is.
-To a certain extent, there’s agreement on what competencies and responsibilities constitute a “Data Scientist”.
+You would think that it would be obvious by now what exactly a “data scientist” is and does.
+To a certain extent, there’s agreement on what competencies and responsibilities constitute this role.

 Data scientists are data experts who have the analytical and technical skills to explore and solve complex business problems.
 Among other things, they manage data and find trends in it.

-The varied nature of data science, along with the continuous change in data science tools, can make it difficult for organizations and individuals to identify necessary skills.
+The varied nature of data science, along with the continuous change in technical tools, can make it difficult for organizations and individuals to identify necessary skills.

-So it’s important to have a grasp on foundational data science skills – the “must-have” skills that are critical to building a successful data science team or to becoming a top Data Scientist, regardless of new developments in the field.
+So it’s important to have a grasp on foundational data literacy skills – the “must-have” skills that are critical to building a successful data science team or to becoming a top data scientist, regardless of new developments in the field.